DOOOOOM/jmpd-docs/jMPD Use Cases.md

 Action | Software Reaction
 ------ | -----------------
 1. User clicks on an artist name in the library view. | 1.
 Client highlights the artist entry with a contrasting background color, and loads that artist's albums in the album pane.
+And Shows all songs by that artist in the tracks pane.
 2. User clicks on an album name in the library pane. | 2.
-Client highlights the album entry with a contrasting background color, and loads that album's list of tracks in the song pane.
+Client highlights the album entry with a contrasting background color, and loads just that album's list of tracks in the song pane.

 **Scenario Notes:**

 None

 **Post Conditions:**

-1. The client GUI displays the information requested by the user.
+1. The client GUI displays the information requested by the user sorted alphabetically and by track number.

 **Exceptions:**